-EU 5 Renewable and Alternative Energy Systems

-The related credit encourages the wider application of renewable energy sources in buildings.
+EU 5 Renewable and Alternative Energy Systems The related credit encourages the wider application of renewable energy sources in buildings.

-IDCM 4 Life Cycle Costing 🛇

-Objective Encourage the use of life cycle costing to facilitate investigation of potential design options, specifications, operation and maintenance.

-Credit Requirement 1 credit for conducting life cycle costing for active systems.

-Conduct life cycle costing analysis with design options for each of the below active system, if present in the project construction scope:

-- 1) Hot water system;

-- 2) Interior lighting system; and

-- 3) Air-conditioning system;

-The life cycle costing exercise can be non-discounted and should include the following costs:

-- 1) Acquisition;

-- 2) Operation (utilities); and

-- 3) Maintenance (replacements, planned maintenance and management costs).

-While developing design options, the applicant should consider different configurations and specifications, for example, initial costs, number of equipment units involved, equipment efficiency and lifespan, etc.

-Indicate cost of each design option of active system over 20, 30, 40 and 50 years and highlight which design option will have the lowest life cycle cost at the 50^{th} year.

-Prepare a life cycle costing report including all the assumptions made and the results of life cycle costing.

-Substantiate the costs with catalogues, suppliers' recommendations or quotation.
-Cost approximations suggested by Quantitative Surveyor are also accepted.
+2 Integrated Design and Construction Management 2.1 Integrated Design Process IDCM 4 Life Cycle Costing ど Extent of Application All building js Objective e the use of life cycle costing to facilitate investigation of potential ions, specifications, operation and maintenance.
+Credits Attainable 1 Credit Requirement 1 credit for conducting life cycle costing for active systems.
+Assessment Conduct life cycle costing analysis with design options for each of th active system, if present in the project construction scope: 1) Ho ot water system; 2) Int erior lighting system; and 3) Aiı r-conditioning system; The life cy the following cle costing exercise can be non-discounted and should include ng costs: 1) Ac equisition; 2) Op peration (utilities); and 3) Ma aintenance (replacements, planned maintenance and management costs).
+While developing design options, the applicant should consider different configurations and specifications, for example, initial costs, number of equipment units involved, equipment efficiency and lifespan, etc. Indicate cost of each design option of active system over 20, 30, 40 and 50 years and highlight which design option will have the lowest life cycle cost at the 50 th year. life cycle costing report including all the assumptions made and of life cycle costing.
+Substantiate the costs with catalogues, suppliers' recommendations, quotes Cost approximations suggested by Quantitative Surveyor are also accepted.
 No professional life cycle costing software is required for this study.
 Note that the costing exercise imposes no obligation for implementation but encourages consideration of the costs of systems throughout their life cycle.

-The life cycle costing report should include at least the below items with a minimum of 8 A4 pages:

-- 1. Executive Summary

-- 2. Project Description with Construction scope

-- 3. System options to be considered
+The life cycle costing report should include at least the below items with a minimum of 8 A4 pages: 1.
+Executive Summary 2.
+Proje ct Description with Construction scope 3.
+System options to be considered